55Honey/Acore_Sortmachine/README.md

 Please report your findings if you try it.
 Thank you!

-This script is supposed to read your unique guid's in item_instance and their references in character_inventory, guild_bank_item and possibly customs, then create a sql script named **"sortguid.sql"** in your worldserver.exe directory which sorts items to start from 1, counting up without gaps.
+This script is supposed to read your unique guid's in item_instance and their references in character_inventory, guild_bank_item, mail_items and possibly customs, then create a sql script named **"sortguid.sql"** in your worldserver.exe directory which sorts items to start from 1, counting up without gaps.
 Running it repeatedly will skip creating SQL commands on already sorted items, until a single gap is occured in the servers db.

+**Small scale tested and proven working with character backpack + bags, bank, bank bags, guild bank and mail.**

 ## Requirements: